prmrdl/XenGuide/sites/prototype/content/Use Cases/understand-market-position.md

 ## Introduction

 The first step to improving your freight contracts is understanding where they stand in relation to the market.
-By uploading your freight rates into Xeneta, you can leverage Xeneta's benchmarking capabilities to find out where you can improve your freight rates.
+By uploading your freight rates and volumes into Xeneta, you can leverage Xeneta’s benchmarking capabilities to find out where you can improve your freight rates.

 ## The Spend Overview

-The Spend Overview collects all of your uploaded freight rates and breaks them down by corridor.
+The Spend Overview collects all of your uploaded freight rates and volumes and breaks them down by corridor.
 It is immediately useful for finding the corridors with the largest spend and the largest volume.
+It also offers insight into any discrepancies or outliers from the market benchmarks that Xeneta offers.

 {{< fig src="/img/use-cases/5.png" >}}